• Skip to primary navigation

 • Don't leave out the salt!
 This is used to prevent the eggs from exploding in the microwave.
 You need 1/2 teaspoon of salt for every egg you use, so if you decide to cook additional eggs, be sure to increase the salt.

-• Use a microwave safe bowl that is fairly deep.
-This prevents any water from bubbling over in the microwave.
+• Use a microwave-safe bowl or microwave-safe container that is fairly deep.
+This prevents any water from bubbling over in the microwave and the container from exploding.

 • I like my soft boiled eggs to have a really runny yolk - if you prefer a little firmer yolk, add an extra minute of cooking time to this recipe.

-• You can simply eat them right out of the shell.
-Use a sharp knife to cut the egg in half and then scoop the egg out of the shell with a spoon.
+You can eat these eggs right out of the shell - simply use a sharp knife to cut the egg in half and then scoop the egg out of the shell with a spoon.

 A soft boiled egg on a piece of toast